dzvilius/visual-money-tracker/README.md

 ---

+**_(1) - "As a user, I want to navigate around the app, so that, I can access the sections I need."_**

-**_"As a user, I want to see my transactions in one place, so that, I can see my income, spending and balance at once."_**
+- As a user, I want to navigate to main page, so that, I can see the dashboard.
+  - [x] Add logo with hyperlink to home page.
+  - [x] Add menu hyperlink to home page.

-- As a user, I want to see my transactions in one place, so that, I can see all information at once.
+- As a user, I want to navigate to transactions page, so that, I can see the list of transactions.
-  - [x] Create a layout template for the dashboard.
-  - [x] Import data from CSV via D3.js API.
-  - [ ] Add DC.js charts interlinking.
-  - [ ] Format currency in Euros.
+  - [x] Add menu hyperlink to transactions page.

 ---

-**_"As a user, I want to see my total amounts, so that, I can see my income, spending and balance."_**
+**_(2) - "As a user, I want to see a breakdown of transactions, so that, I can see total income, spending and balance at once."_**

+- As a user, I want to see the section title, so that, I know the overview timeframe.
+  - [x] Add section heading.
 - As a user, I want to see my income total, so that, I can see how much I earned.
+  - [x] Add item name.
-  - [ ] Create a function to calculate income total.
+  - [ ] Calculate 12 months income total.
-  - [ ] Output 12 months income total value in 'Overview' section.
+  - [ ] Output value in Euros.
-- As a user, I want to see my expanses total, so that, I can see how much I spent.
+- As a user, I want to see my spending total, so that, I can see how much I spent.
+  - [x] Add item name.
-  - [ ] Create a function to calculate spending total.
+  - [ ] Calculate and output total spending for 12 months.
-  - [ ] Output 12 months spending total value in 'Overview' section.
+  - [ ] Output value in Euros.
 - As a user, I want to see my balance, so that, I can see how much I have.
-  - [ ] Create a function to calculate the balance.
+  - [x] Add item name.
-  - [ ] Output 12 months balance value in 'Overview' section.
+  - [ ] Calculate 12 months balance and output value in euros.
+  - [ ] Output value in Euros.

 ---

-**_"As a user, I want to see my transactions data visually, so that, I can see my income, spending and balance over the period of 12 months."_**
+**_(3) - "As a user, I want to see my transactions data visually, so that, I can compare my income, spending and balance over the period of 12 months."_**

 - As a user, I want to see my income visually, so that, I know how much I earned over the year.
+  - [ ] Load income data from CSV file.
+  - [ ] Calculate monthly total.
-  - [ ] Display the data as a line chart with data points for each month.
+  - [ ] Display a line chart with data points for each month.
-  - [ ] Green colour scheme.
+  - [ ] Make the line green.
 - As a user, I want to see my spending visually, so that, I know how much I spent over the year.
+  - [ ] Load spending data from CSV file.
+  - [ ] Calculate monthly total.
-  - [ ] Display the data as a line chart with data points for each month.
+  - [ ] Display a line chart with data points for each month.
-  - [ ] Red colour scheme.
+  - [ ] Make the line red.
 - As a user, I want to see my balance visually, so that, I know how my balance changed over the year.
+  - [ ] Load balance data from CSV file.
+  - [ ] Calculate monthly total.
-  - [ ] Display the data as a line chart with data points for each month.
+  - [ ] Display a line chart with data points for each month.
+  - [ ] Make the line blue.
+- As a user, I want choose what data to display, so that, I can personalise my experience.
-  - [ ] Blue colour scheme.
+  - [ ] Create a chart data selector.

 ---

-**_"As a user, I want to see a visual chart for my income only, so that, I can see my earnings in more detail."_**
+**_(4) - "As a user, I want to view my income breakdown, so that, I can see current month earnings in more detail."_**

+- As a user, I want to see my income total for the current month, so that, I know how much I've earned this month.
+  - [ ] Add section heading.
+  - [ ] Calculate income total for the current month.
+  - [ ] Output value in Euros.
-- As a user, I want to see my income as a chart, so that, I can see what percentage comes from each source.
+- As a user, I want to see my income as chart, so that, I know what percentage I've received from each source.
-  - [ ] Display the data as a pie chart split into categories for each income source.
+  - [ ] Display a pie chart with percentage values for each income source.
+- As a user, I want to see an income source breakdown, so that, I can see each item in more detail.
-  - [ ] Display a percentage value.
+  - [ ] Display item breakdown for each income category.
-  - [ ] Multi colour scheme with shades.

 ---

-**_"As a user, I want to see a visual chart for my spending only, so that, I can see how much I spend in more detail."_**
+**_(5) - "As a user, I want to view my spending breakdown, so that, I can see current month spending in more detail."_**

 - As a user, I want to see my spending as chart, so that, I can see what percentage goes to each spending category.
+  - [ ] Add section heading.
+  - [ ] Calculate spending total for the current month.
+  - [ ] Output value in Euros.
+ - As a user, I want to see my spending as chart, so that, I know what percentage I've spent in each category.
-  - [ ] Display the data as a pie chart split into categories for each spending category.
+     - [ ] Display a pie chart with percentage values for each spending category.
+- As a user, I want to see an income source breakdown, so that, I can see each item in more detail.
-  - [ ] Display a percentage value.
+  - [ ] Display item breakdown for each spending category.
-  - [ ] Multi colour scheme with shades.

 ---

-**_"As a user, I want easy access to a complete transactions list, so that, I can see all of my transactions."_**
+**_(6) - "As a user, I want to see my recent transactions, so that, I know where I spent my money lately."_**

-- As a user, I want to see a full list of transactions, so that, I can see all details.
+- As a user, I want to view recent transactions, so that, I can see my latest income and spending.
+  - [x] Load 5 recent transactions from CSV file.
+  - [x] Output transactions data as a date, payee and amount.
+  - [x] Sort transactions in descending order.
-  - [x] Display a table with all transactions.
+- As a user, I want to access all transactions, so that, I can see my all transactions.
-  - [ ] ~~Filter by month.~~
-  - [ ] ~~View individual transaction.~~
+  - [ ] Add 'View all transactions' button.

 ---

-**_"As a user, I want to see my recent transactions, so that, I can know where I spent my money lately."_**
+**_(7) - "As a user, I want to see a complete list of transactions, so that, I can see all of my income and spending."_**

-- As a user, I want to see my recent transactions, so that, I can know where I spent my money lately.
+- As a user, I want to see a complete list of transactions, so that, I can see all items at once.
-  - [x] Create a function to output 5 recent transactions.
+  - [x] Load all transactions from CSV file.
-  - [x] Display a table with transactions.
+  - [x] Output transactions data as a date, payee and amount.
+  - [x] Sort transactions in descending order.
-  - [ ] Access to all transaction link.
+  - [ ] Filter data by each month or full year.

+---

+**_(8) - "As a user, I want to view individual transaction, so that, I can see the details for each item."_**
+_Feature Request!_

 ---

 ## Features